UncleTensor/BittAudio/README.md

 ## Recommended GPU Configuration

-For optimal performance, it is recommended to use NVIDIA GeForce RTX A6000 GPUs for both Validators and Miners.
+It is recommended to use NVIDIA GeForce RTX A6000 GPUs at minimum for both Validators and Miners.

 **Evaluation Mechanism:**